 - Discuss the dentist before their first visit so that you can assuage any fears or concerns that they may have.

 - Ask us about dental sealants.
-This dental application can be used to protect the chewing surfaces of your child’s teeth.
+This dental application can protect the chewing surfaces of your child’s teeth.

 - Teach your child about brushing when they are around 2 or 3 years of age, and teach them about flossing when they are around 7 or 8.

-- Be aware of bottle tooth decay, which occurs when teeth are exposed to sugary liquids.
+- Be aware of bottle tooth decay, which happens when teeth are exposed to sugary liquids.

 Dental Care For Seniors

 Family dental care is truly for every age.
-As we grow and age, our dental needs change as well.
+As we get older, our dental needs change as well.
 The biggest change is the enamel on the teeth will naturally wear down.
-Many senior find their teeth dull, discolored, and stained from consuming various foods and drinks that will stain their teeth.
-We offer several types cosmetic dentistry treatments to help seniors improve the appearance of their teeth.
+Many seniors have dull, discolored, and stained teeth from consuming staining foods and drinks.
+We offer several types of cosmetic dentistry treatments to help seniors improve the appearance of their teeth.

-Cosmetic dentistry can enhance the quality of life for seniors by addressing oral health issues that are common as they age.
-A simple teeth whitening treatment can brighten teeth and create a radiant looking smile.
-Porcelain veneers can completely alter their smile creating a symmetrical and bright smile.
-These treatments can take years off your smile and overall appearance and help regain confidence.
+Cosmetic dentistry can enhance the quality of life for seniors by addressing oral health issues that are common as we age.
+A simple teeth whitening treatment can brighten teeth and create a radiant-looking smile.
+Porcelain veneers can completely alter their smile, and create a bright and symmetrical smile.
+These treatments help you regain confidence by taking years off your teeth and overall appearance.

 Seniors are also more likely to suffer tooth loss.
-When you lose one tooth, you’re more likely to suffer further tooth loss and increase your chances of suffering from things like gum disease and tooth decay.
-Anyone suffering from missing teeth should replace, especially seniors, even if its just one tooth.
+When you lose one tooth, you’re more likely to suffer further tooth loss and increase your chances of gum disease and tooth decay.
+Anyone suffering from missing teeth should replace them, especially seniors, even if it’s just one tooth.
 Our office can help you with multiple tooth replacement options, including dental implants.

 Family Dentistry FAQs